psson-a/data_cleaning/CodeBook.md

 39.	**body_gyroscope_magnitude-mean()**:

-Mean of magnitude for body gyroscope signal
+Mean of magnitude for body angular velocity

 40.	**body_gyroscope_magnitude-std()**:

-Standard deviation of magnitude of for body gyroscope signal
+Standard deviation of magnitude of for body angular velocity

 41.	**body_gyroscope_jerk_magnitude-mean()**:

-Mean of magnitude of jerk signal (derived by time) for body gyroscope signal
+Mean of magnitude of jerk signal (derived by time) for body angular velocity

 42.	**body_gyroscope_jerk_magnitude-std()**:

-Standard deviation of magnitude of jerk signal (derived by time) for body gyroscope signal
+Standard deviation of magnitude of jerk signal (derived by time) for body angular velocity

 43.	**frequency_domain_body_acceleration_x-axis-mean()**: